 “Blue-collar” might seem like an odd term.
 The term blue-collar dates back to the 1920s.
 Investopedia explains, “Many of those in blue-collar or trade occupations who did taxing physical labor in varying temperatures (coal miners, masons, bricklayers, boilermakers, and welders) wore darker colors, which didn’t show dirt as readily.
 So it was not unusual to see them wearing boiler suits, chambray shirts, overalls, and jeans all in the color blue.”

 The label stuck as we still use the term blue-collar today.
 However, the meaning is shifting a little.
 In the past, “blue-collar” was almost a derogatory term.
 It usually referred to someone unskilled or uneducated.
 It was not a very flattering term for workers who did manual labor.
-Now, however, blue-collar workers often go through a lot of training through trade schools, apprenticeships, and similar programs.
+However, the definition of blue-collar is shifting; blue-collar workers often undergo a lot of training through trade schools, apprenticeships, and similar programs.
 Blue-collar workers now are often highly skilled and highly educated.

 Examples of Blue-Collar Crimes